INFO-4602-5602/project-2-ncwit-team-1/Submission/README.md

      * Checkbox showing ratio in Enrollment and/or Graduated and/or Dropout count;
      * Mouseover showing hoverline over different years with Ratio values
 * Conclusions:
-<br>The ratio of female/male in Enrollment and Graduated are higher than Dropout, indicating less female per male dropout during school years. </br>
+     * The ratio of female/male in Enrollment and Graduated are higher than Dropout, indicating less female per male dropout during school years.
+     * The enrollment ratio gradually incresed indicates that more and more female enrolled in CS-related major.

 **Brief description of Visualization 2:**
 <br></br>
-* What does it show:
+* What does it show: The Actual Count in Enrollment, Graduated and Dropout of Female and Male with Years
 * Interactions part:
-* Conclusions:
+     * Mouseover to get detailed data information.
+     * Click on legends to filter data.
+* Conclusions: The number of male is much more than female in all enrollment, graduated and dropout aspects.

 <br></br>

 **Brief description of Visualization 3:**